5car1z/Spectre-Fleet-Website/README.md

 ```

 ##Open a Pull Request
 Once you have made your changes through commits or a new branch in the local fork; open a pull request to this repository through GitHub's website.

 Details of how to do this are provided at this page:

 > https://help.github.com/articles/using-pull-requests/

-Please add any helpful comments to the pull request description, and for a better idea of what help is currently needed see the issues page or contact - [JayneF](https://github.com/JayneF) / [Ibn Khatab](https://github.com/unkwntech)
+Please add any helpful comments to the pull request description, and for a better idea of what help is currently needed with the website see the issues page or contact - [JayneF](https://github.com/JayneF) / [Ibn Khatab](https://github.com/unkwntech)

 ---